Pill millipede

 Pill millipedes are any members of two living (and one extinct) orders of millipedes, often grouped together into a single superorder, Oniscomorpha.
-The name Oniscomorpha refers to the millipedes' resemblance to certain woodlice (Oniscidea), also called pillbugs or "roly-polies".
+The name Oniscomorpha refers to the millipedes' resemblance to certain woodlice (Oniscidea), also called pillbugs or roly-polies.
 However, millipedes and woodlice are not closely related (belonging to the subphyla Myriapoda and Crustacea, respectively); rather, this is a case of convergent evolution.

 Description

 Pill millipedes are relatively short-bodied compared to most other millipedes, with only eleven to thirteen body segments, and are capable of rolling into a ball (volvation) when disturbed, as a defense against predators.
 This ability evolved separately in each of the two orders, making it a case of convergent evolution, rather than homology.
-They can also exude a noxious liquid, which may be both caustic and toxic, to repel predators.
+They can also exude a noxious liquid, which may be both caustic and toxic among other millipede taxa, but is not in pill millipedes——Glomerida secretes a clear, odorless liquid from the midline of the back that contains toxic alkaloids and has a sedative effect to repel predators.
+Sphaerotheriida don't even have such ability; they completely rely on their hard shell to defend against enemies.
 Pill millipedes are detritivorous, feeding on decomposing plant matter, usually in woodlands.

 Orders

 Glomerida

 The order Glomerida is predominantly found in the Northern Hemisphere and includes species such as Glomeris marginata, the common European pill millipede.
 They have from eleven to twelve body segments, and possess dorsal ozopores (openings of the repugnatorial glands) rather than the lateral ozopores found on many other millipedes.
 Glomeridans reach maximum lengths of 20 mm, and eyes, if present, are in a single row of ocelli.
 The order contains approximately 450 species found in Europe, South-east Asia and the Americas from California to Guatemala.
 Four species are present in the British Isles.